Service Animals for Lung Disease

 However, service dogs can also be trained to help patients with COPD by turning on lights, picking up dropped keys and other activities.
 The benefits of taking the service dog on a walk can help keep a patient with lung disease active as well as increase exercise tolerance.
 Having a service dog can also ease stress and anxiety.

 What are the risks of animal-assisted therapy or having a service animal?

 The biggest risk is safety and sanitation.
 Most hospitals and other facilities that have pet therapy available have strict rules to ensure that the animals are very clean, vaccinated, well-trained and screened for appropriate behavior.
 However, The Center for Disease Control and Prevention hasn’t received a single report of infection from animal-assisted therapy to date.

 For a person with allergies to animal dander, participating in animal-assisted therapy or having a service animal might not be the best choice.
 Frequent grooming can help reduce shedding and dry skin, and keeping the animal out of your bedroom can help reduce allergens where you sleep.
 However, because your physician knows your health situation the best, it is very important to talk with your doctor before participating in animal-assisted therapy or before applying for a service dog.

 Trying alternative treatment options and utilizing various assistive services can benefit people with lung disease.
-The Lung Institute offers stem cell treatment options to help people with lung disease improve their quality of life.
-For more information about stem cell treatment options, contact us at (800) 729-3065.
+The Lung Health Institute offers cellular therapy options to help people with lung disease improve their quality of life.
+For more information about cellular therapy options, contact us at 888-745-6697.